1. What is cuStudentLoans?

 Interest Rate = Base Rate + Loan Margin

-The Base Rate is the average of the 3-Month LIBOR (London Interbank Offered Rate) Index, which is a variable component that resets quarterly on the first business day of each of the three months immediately preceding each quarterly adjustment date.
+The Base Rate is the average of the 3-Month LIBOR (London Interbank Offered Rate) Index, as published in the Wall Street Journal on the first business day of each of the three months immediately preceding each quarterly adjustment date.

 The Loan Margin stays constant for the life of the loan and is determined at loan inception, depending on the borrower’s credit history and ACS Grade.

 The London Interbank Offered Rate (or LIBOR) is a daily reference rate based on the interest rates at which banks borrow unsecured funds from other banks.
 This offered rate is the funding cost to a bank and is commonly used as a benchmark for the bank’s lending rate.

 Yes!
 Qualified borrowers can enjoy: